riverluara/love-peace/doc/DesignDoc.md

 ## Domain

-This section describes the application domain.
+> Application Domain

 ![Domain Model](domainanalysis.png)

-* Player
+* _Player_
-  > Races through space against other players or AI
+  * Races through space against other players or AI utilizing space ships.
-  > Compete utilizing space ships
-* Outer Space
+* _Outer Space_
-  > Has a starting point and end point that are manipulated through obstacles
+  * Has a starting point and end point that are manipulated through obstacles.
-* Ships
+* _Ships_
-  > Has weight that decides the appropriate attributes and equipment to go with it
+  * Has weight that decides the appropriate attributes and equipment to go with it.
-* Weight Classes
+* _Weight Classes_
-  > Determines the different type of equipment that is attached to the ship
-  > Has a certain speed and torque for movement
+  * Determines the different type of equipment that is attached to the ship.
+Also holds a certain speed and torque for movement.
-* Equipment
+* _Equipment_
-  * Boosts
+  * _Boosts_
-    > Increases speed of the ship for a specified amount of time
+    * Increases speed of the ship for a specified amount of time.
-  * Tech
+  * _Tech_
-    > Gives advantage over other ships for a specified amount of time
+    * Gives advantage over other ships for a specified amount of time.
-* Obstacles
+* _Obstacles_
-  * Black Holes
+  * _Black Holes_
-    > Damage ships to the point that they are completely destroyed
+    * Damage ships to the point that they are completely destroyed.
-  * Asteroids
+  * _Asteroids_
-    > Damage ships not at significantly as black holes
+    * Damage ships not at significantly as black holes, but throw them off balance.
-    > Throw ships off balance
-  * Gamma Bursts
+  * _Gamma Bursts_
-    > Damage ships at the least amount
-    > Disrupt functionality in the ship for a specific amount of time
+    * Damage ships at the least amount; they disrupt functionality in the ship for a specific amount of time.

 ### Core Design: